 11 – Poster area

-The proposal should, if possible, include estimates for the costs of for poster boards and five exhibition booth.
+The proposal should, if possible, include estimates of the costs for poster boards and five exhibition booths.

 12 – Wi-Fi